heptarch/heptarch.github.io/projects.md

 these companies excel at making money.
-Research is good, but only if it furthers that aim, and for better or worse, Big Tech knows there's money in fundamental algorithms research, but more money in strategic deployment, marketing, and product integration, which is why we're seeing massive cuts to places like Alphabet's `X`.
+Research is good, but only if it furthers that aim, and for better or worse, Big Tech knows there's money in fundamental algorithms research, but more money in strategic deployment, marketing, and product integration.
+That's why Alphabet is making massive cuts to places like `X` but not its cloud support team.

 At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.